SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBTextField

 SBBTextField is a SBB-styled SwiftUI TextField with floating label.
+It optionally features a placeholder label and an icon.

 ```
     @State private var text = ""